wjzhengsh/blockchain/dashboard.md

 ## Get help
 {: #support}

-The "Get help" screen contains two tabs to provide support information in the "Support" tab and to describe new and changed functions of each release in the "Release Notes" tab.
+The "Get help" screen contains a "Support" tab that provides a list of resources for developers and a "Release Notes" tab that describes new functions on {{site.data.keyword.blockchainfull_notm}} Platform.

-**Figure 15** shows the initial "Support" screen that displays support information in the "Support" tab:
+**Figure 15** displays the information in the initial "Support" tab:

 ![Support](images/support_starter.png "Support")
 *Figure 15.
 Blockchain support*